 Spotlight Korea is not only an educational program that begins to allow students to understand how diverse, but connected they are to one another, but it will also enable them to generate new points of views.

 2. What is Spotlight Korea?

-Spotlight Korea is an educational program which sends one to four Korean traditional dancers or musicians, to K-12 public schools in New York City and New Jersey as teaching artists during the period of September 2013 to June 2014.
+Spotlight Korea is an educational program which sends one to four Korean traditional dancers or musicians, to K-12 New York City public schools as teaching artists during the period of September 2013 to June 2014.

 Teaching artists will demonstrate examples of either musical or dance performances for the students.
 For example, teaching artists for Korean dance will show fan dances, small drum dances, and other traditional dances to the students while teaching artists for Korean music will showcase Korean drumming and play traditional string instruments.
 Both teaching artists for dance and music will teach students basic dance and music steps (such as arm and leg movements along with keeping in rhythm to traditional beats) as a way of understanding the influences of Korean history and cultural taking root within its dance and music.

 (What is a teaching artist?
 A teaching artist or "artist-teacher" is an artist who teaches and integrates their art form into arts and non-arts curricula.)

 Honorariums and transportation costs will be fully covered by the Korean Cultural Service NY.
 Eligible teaching artists of either music or dance genres will coordinate each class and/or workshop session.
 Teaching artists were carefully screened and selected by the Korean Cultural Service NY via a strict application process.

 Spotlight Korea expects to hold two programs (see below for details).
 Briefly, Program A is a program structured for public schools with little to no exposure of Korean culture and Program B is more suitable for schools with prior or greater exposure to Korean culture.